 What other trends are in the market?
-Industry is recognizing the need and implementing more standardization of Disclosure Forms.
+Well, the industry is recognizing the need and implementing more standardization of disclosure forms, for one.

-Disclosure forms are used by stop loss underwriters to assess potential large claimants for the purposes of risk assessment, which may result in adjustments in premium rates or may be used for other underwriting purposes (e.g., lasering).
+Disclosure forms are used by stop-loss underwriters to assess potential large claimants for the purposes of risk assessment, which might result in adjustments in premium rates or may be used for other underwriting purposes (e.g., lasering).